 Hello from the land of smiles,

 Everyone talks about the great times in Thailand, there are lots to be had.
-However like most ocean paradises, there are undercurrents which if you aren’t careful can bring you out to sea, with no one to help you.
-These are 5 all too common nightmares that happen to more tourists than you think… I like to tell it like it so I have to share with you 5 horror stories I’ve heard of all too often.
+However like most ocean paradises, there are undercurrents and more than a few Thailand horror stories floating around.
+If you aren’t careful these currents can bring you out to sea, with no one to help you.
+These are 5 all too common nightmares that happen to more tourists than you think in Thailand… I like to tell it like it so I have to share with you 5 horror stories I’ve heard of all too often.

 1) Full Moon Party

 Tourists from around the world hit the beach and there are drugs everywhere to be sold.
 A large portion of the “sellers” on the beach asking you if you want everything and anything are actually police or work for the police.
 They can earn X for selling you narcotics or way more if they catch someone and get a portion of the bribe money.
 This can be a real Thai horror story in a hurry.

 That’s just the ones working, some are just straight up cops.
 Every full moon party, while people are partying on the beach… There are others who are just starting their incarceration in a penal system that “is not like home”.
 A friend of mine has seen a guy getting busted at the party we were at on November 2nd, 2009.

 2) Bangkok Street Walkers

 Many tourists come to Bangkok for the “Thai Ladies”.
 There are countless bars that are overflowing with them.
 Ever wonder why some women choose to work the streets?
 Met a gent in Hoi An, Vietnam who owns property near Khao San.
 These ladies are around late at night and come on to intoxicated tourists.
 You’ll find yourself in a hole deeper than Mel’s Hole and that’s for real.